haekb/nolf1-modernizer/readme.md

   - `UseGotyMenu`             - INT - Switch between the original main menu and the GOTY version.
 (Default is based on your version)
   - `NoRawInput`              - INT - Disables raw mouse input.
 (Default is 0)
   - `ConsoleBackdrop`         - INT - Swap between 3 different console backdrops: (0) demo, (1) blanktag, and (2) black.
 (Default is 0)
+  - `BigHeadMode`             - INT - Enable or Disable BigHeadMode.
+(Default is 0)

 Most of these commands are also available in their respective options menu.